deepalivasoya/MHCtyping/README.md

 As shows in a workflow figure, it is split into two seperate analysis steps:

 ## 1. Snakemake pipeline (steps in green backgroud)
 This pipeline analyse the raw sequencing data for each sample and produces the final results for each primer pairs used in the samples.

+   - It starts with quality trimming of raw data.
+   - The high quality trimmed reads are then overlapped to generate extedened amplicon sequences.
+   - Each extended sequence is then searched for PCR primers used.
+It searched for the forward and reverse primers, remove the excat primer sequences from reads to remove PCR sites.
+   -

 ### Data received from MiSeq (FASTQ):